top of page

 David has seen throughout his legal career how there are two sets of laws in this country: one for the rich and powerful and another for the rest of us.
-He has brought some of the most important and cutting-edge legal cases in the country, helping working Coloradans and small businesses take on powerful corporations and the Trump Administration.
+He has brought some of the most important and cutting-edge legal cases in the country, helping working Coloradans take on powerful corporations and the Trump Administration.

 He stands up in court for nurses, rideshare drivers, meatpackers, Amazon workers, veterans, teachers, federal employees, grocery workers, renters buried in junk fees from the biggest landlords in the country, and working families drowning in medical debt to massive hospital systems.